By Joseph Bruno

 When it came to the sentencing, the real theatrics began.

-“But Judge Ray told Morello that he might serve 15 years and pay a fine of $500 on the first count against him, and serve 10 years and pay another $500 on the second count against him.
+“But Judge Ray told Morello that he might serve 15 years and pay a fine of $500 on the first count against him and serve ten years and pay another $500 on the second count against him.
 Morello didn’t wait for the interpreter to tell him about it.
 He dropped into a faint and had to be picked up and carried to the pen by the deputies.”

 “Judge Ray, getting in words between the sobs, told Lupo that he had passed sentence on himself as to the old murder case when he fled from Italy instead of standing trial.